-Although there are some overlaps with the 4th Industrial Revolution Driver considered above - notably the use of AI - we think that trends in biotechnology are significant enough to be looked at separately.
+The latest instalment in our series on Drivers of Change is biotechnology.
+Although there are some overlaps with the 4th Industrial Revolution Driver we considered last time - notably the use of AI - we think that trends in biotechnology are significant enough to be looked at separately.